Wrapped sheaves: Microlocal sheaf theory

 \section{Microlocal sheaf theory}

-We recall the categorical settings and sheaf theoretical tools we will be using in this paper.
-Experts can skip this section.
+We will consider microlocal sheaf theory in the higher categorical setting over a fixed coefficient category $\cV$.
+We begin this section with recalling standard higher categorical notations from \cite{Lurie1, Lurie2}, and classical definitions and results of microlocal sheaf theory from the foundational work in \cite{Kashiwara-Schapira1}.
+Then we recall previous results concerning the category $\Sh_\Lambda(M)$ of sheaves microsupported in a fixed subanalytic isotropic closed subset from \cite{Ganatra-Pardon-Shende3}.

-\subsection{Stable $\infty$-categories}
+\subsection{Stable categories}

+We will work in the higher categorical setting developed in \cite{Lurie1} and \cite{Lurie2}.
+The main purpose of this subsection is to fix notations.
+A thorough beginner guide as well as the set-up needed to work over a field $k$ of characteristic $0$ can be found in \cite[Chapter I.1]{Gaitsgory-Rozenblyum}.
+To work over more general coefficients, one requires further the theory of rigid categories from \cite{Hoyois-Scherotzke-Sibilla}.
+Since the relative case enjoys the same formal properties which are needed for the purpose of as the absolute case, we fix once and for all a rigid symmetric monoidal category $(\cV_0,\otimes,1_\cV)$ and its Ind-completion $\cV \coloneqq \Ind (\cV_0)$.
+Unless specified, we will assume without mentioning that all the categories we consider will be tensored over and thus enriched in $\cV$ and functors between those are $\cV$-enriched as well.

-We work in the higher categorical setting developed in \cite{Lurie1} and \cite{Lurie2}.
-The main advantages for this choice is that for the categories discussed in this paper, there is an abundance of limits and colimits (in an appropriate sense) in this setting.
-As a result, many constructions and arguments can be performed formally as universal constructions which greatly simplifies the situation.
-Because of the higher categorical nature of this paper, we will refer an $\infty$-category $\mathscr{C}$ simply as a category and when we need to emphasis that it is in particular an ordinary category, we will refer it a $1$-category.
+One of the main advantages for working in the higher categorical setting is that there is an abundance of limits and colimits (in an appropriate sense).
+As a result, many constructions can be performed formally as universal constructions which greatly simplifies the situation.
+Because of the higher categorical nature of this paper, we will refer an $\infty$-category $\sC$ simply as a category and when we need to emphasis that it is in particular an ordinary category, we will refer it as a $1$-category.

 Recall that a \textit{presentable category} is a category with certain cardinality assumptions.
-Roughly speaking, such categories are large enough to contain (small) colimits but is controlled by a small category.
+Roughly speaking, such a category is large enough to contain (small) colimits but is controlled by a small category.
 A main consequence of these assumptions is that the adjoint functor theorem holds.
-In addition, up to set-theoretic issues, the totality of such categories form a category itself which has nice properties concerning limits and colimits.
-We won't consider the whole collection of such categories but a small portion of it which satisfies stronger finiteness conditions which we now recall.
+See \cite[Corollary 5.5.2.9]{Lurie1}.
+In addition, up to set-theoretic issues, the totality of such categories forms a (very large) category itself which has nice properties concerning limits and colimits.
+We will not consider the whole collection of such categories but a small portion of it which satisfies stronger finiteness conditions which we now recall.